-The appellate court thus flipped the Church's view of charity on its head-viewing the charities' activities as simply "social services."
+The court of appeals thus flipped the Church's view of charity on its head-viewing the charities' activities as simply "social services."
 App.040-041; contra Pope Benedict XVI, Deus Caritas Est ¶ 31 ("[I]t is very important that the Church's charitable activity maintains all of its splendour and does not become just another form of social assistance."); id. ¶ 25 ("charity is not a kind of welfare activity").
-In doing so, it established a system in which the Church and its charities are presented a Hobson's choice: To obtain the statutory benefit to which She is entitled, the Church must either structure the Church's charitable work by government dictate or use charity as primarily a means to proselytize.
+In doing so, it presents the Church and its charities with a Hobson's choice: To obtain the statutory benefit to which She is entitled, the Church must either structure Her charitable work by government dictate or use charity as primarily a means to proselytize.

-Fundamentally, the decision below requires what the First Amendment prohibits: "government interference with an internal church decision that affects the faith and mission of the church itself."
-Hosanna-Tabor Evangelical Lutheran Church & Sch. v.
-E.E.O.C., 565 U.S. 171, 190 (2012).
+At base, the court of appeals' decision must be reversed because it requires what the First Amendment prohibits: "government interference with an internal church decision that affects the faith and mission of the church itself."
+Hosanna-Tabor, 565 U.S. at 190.